Debt Collection Laws: What Seniors Need To Know

 Types of Debt Collectors

-Debt collectors is a term used for any business or individual trying to collect an unpaid debt.
-However, there are several types of debt collectors that you should be aware of:
+A debt collector is a term used for any business or individual attempting to collect an unpaid debt.
+However, there are several types of debt collectors, including:

-- First-party debt collector: This is the original lender that provided you with a credit card, loan, or any other service.
+• First-party debt collector: The original lender that provided you with a credit card, loan, or any other service is considered a first-party lender.

-- Third-party debt collector: The original lender will hire a company to collect a debt in exchange for a percentage of the amount they collect or a flat fee.
+• Third-party debt collector: The original lender may hire a company or third-party to collect a debt in exchange for a percentage of the amount collected or a flat fee.

-- Debt buyer: A debt buyer is a business that purchases debts from the original lender and tries to collect them.
-Debt buyers may also hire a debt collection agency to collect debts.
+• Debt buyer: A business that purchases debts from the original lender and tries to collect them is a buyer.
+Debt buyers may also hire a collection agency to collect debts.

-- Debt collection agency: A collection agency is a business that solely makes money by collecting debts.
+• Debt collection agency: A company or business that profits solely from collecting unpaid debts.

-- Debt collection attorney: A lawyer who helps companies take legal measures such as collection lawsuits to collect debts.
+• Debt collection attorney: A lawyer hired to help companies take legal measures, such as collection lawsuits, to collect debts.

 Navigating elderly debt collection laws can be confusing for many older individuals.
-However, if you’re receiving harassing phone calls or letters from collection agencies, there’re debt collection protections for seniors in place.
+However, if you’re receiving harassing phone calls or letters from collection agencies, protections are in place to help seniors.

 Fair Debt Collection Practices Act (FDCPA)